 SplytCon Dubai brings together mobility experts from around the world.
 Mobility interconnectivity becomes an obvious need.

 Following the Dubai conference, Splyt switches gears from a white label company to a roaming platform – a unique access point to a global mobility market that connects providers with consumers of on–demand transportation services.

-Splyt signs with e–hailing providers Careem, MyTaxi, Grab and Cabify.
-Car inventory reaches 28 million cars in 29 countries and 5 continents.
+Splyt signs with a number of leading global e–hailing providers.
+The car inventory available on the marketplace reaches 28 million cars in over 29 countries and across 5 continents.

 At SplytCon Barcelona we explored the future of urban mobility.

 Splyt will diversify the type of consumer partners: hotels, airlines, booking platforms, OTAs, expense platforms, travel experiences; a new SplytCon is also on the horizon.

 We believe the future belongs to interconnected mobility.